 Mike: OK, maybe I'm enjoying this a little.

-- Happens beautifully in the American version of The Office, when Pam hugs Michael after he stands up for her.
+- Happens beautifully in the The Office (US), when Pam hugs Michael after he stands up for her.

 Pam:' Do you have something in your pocket?

 (long, awkward pause)